-If the light needs to be placed in a shaded position, for example under a bridge, then a separate mains or solar power supply will be needed and the solar power supply would need to be positioned in adequate direct sunlight.
+If the light needs to be placed in a shaded position — for example, under a bridge — then a separate mains or solar power supply will be required, and the solar power supply would need to be positioned in adequate direct sunlight.

 The range of a light can be increased by reducing the vertical divergence (beam width).
-The and VLB-44 have a choice of vertical divergence.
-The greater divergence is typically used on buoys, to compensate for any rocking at sea, and the narrower divergence on fixed structures.
-If range is not a key requirement then a wider divergence light can be used on a fixed structure to increase the spread of light at close ranges.
+The greater divergence is typically used on buoys to compensate for any rocking at sea, whilst the narrower divergence is used on fixed structures.
+If range is not a key requirement, a wider divergence light can be used on a fixed structure to increase the spread of light at close ranges.